-Agree Realty Corporation (NYSE: ADC) is a fully-integrated, self-administered and self-managed real estate investment trust (REIT) based in Farmington Hills, Michigan.
-Our predecessor, Agree Development, was founded in 1971 by the Company's current Chief Executive Officer and Chairman of the Board, Richard Agree.
-On April 15, 1994, Agree Realty Corporation began trading on the New York Stock Exchange.
+Agree Realty Corporation (NYSE: ADC) is a fully-integrated, self-administered, and self-managed real estate investment trust (REIT) focused on the acquisition and development of single tenant properties leased to industry leading retailers throughout the United States.

-Today, the Company focuses primarily on the development and acquisition of single tenant retail properties net leased to industry-leading tenants.
-At December 31, 2011, the Company's portfolio consisted of 87 properties in 15 retail sectors in 21 states, containing an aggregate of approximately 3.6 million square feet.
+Building upon the foundation of excellence established throughout the past four decades, Agree Realty continues to be a market leader in the single tenant net lease space.
+At December 31, 2012, our growing portfolio consisted of 109 properties in 17 retail sectors in 27 states, containing an aggregate of approximately 3.3 million square feet.